StanleyWan/CarPrice/README.md

 Car dealerships and resellers should treat these six features as the **primary price drivers** when evaluating or pricing used vehicles.

-# 6. Deployment
-On the project, we used Sequential Features Selection to select 6 lowest MSE features.
-They are Year, Cylinders, Odometer, Drive, Fuel type, and Manufacturer.
-After evaluation, the predict price is also pretty solid.
-It thus can interpret as price driver for a used ca. The find out also reflect in reality.
-a.
-Lower mileage
-   price will decrease for every 10K mileage added.
-b.
-Newer age
-   price will decrease per year.
-c.
-More Cylinders
-   more cyclinders represent the better performance and capability.
-d.
-4WD drive
-   it is a kind of premium.
-It represent more safe and more stable.
-e. good Brand
-   good means reliable
-f. diesel
-   diesel mostly used on truck/pickup/, it is usually pricer.

-So we highly recommend car dealership treat these 6 features as a price driver for a used car